Giorgi Saakadze (film): Plot

-The film is set in the 16th century, when the Georgian state was fragmented into small principalities and was an object of desire for the Ottoman Empire, Persia and the Russian Empire.
+The film is set in the 17th century, when the Georgian state was fragmented into small principalities and was an object of desire for the Ottoman Empire, Persia and the Russian Empire.
 Georgia is invaded by the Ottomans.
 The illustrious warrior Giorgi Saakadze stands at the head of the people's army and, luring the Ottomans into a mountain gorge, wins at the battle of Suram.

-Taking advantage of the current whereabouts of King Luarsab II of Kartli, Saakadze starts building fortresses on the borders of the state.
+Taking advantage of the current whereabouts of King Luarsab II, Saakadze starts building fortresses on the borders of the state.
 However, the marriage of the king to Tekle, sister of Giorgi, creates open anger among the Georgian princes.
 Henchmen of Shadiman, counselor of Laursab, treacherously attack Saakadze's castle and force him and his family to flee to Persia.
 Shah Abbas of Persian entrusts Saakadze with command of the Persian army.
 After a series of victorious campaigns, Giorgi Saakadze is proclaimed the greatest military commander.

 By order of the Shah, the army under the command of Giorgi Saakadze invades Georgia.
 With the help of foreigners, Giorgi intends to pacify the unruly feudal lords and create a single Georgian state under the rule of Luarsab II.
 However, the hypocritical Shah deceives Giorgi.
 He announces the immunity of the princes who agreed to give him the king Luarsab.
 The Persian army destroys everything in its path and reduces Georgia to slavery.
 The king is sent to Persia.
 Giorgi Saakadze is blamed for this.
 Having met with the common people, Giorgi swears that he is the faithful son of Georgia.
 He calls on the people to go into battle against Persia.
 The Georgians emerge victorious from the battle with the Persians.
 The joy of victory is darkened by the news of Shah having murdered Giorgi's son, Paata.
 The enemies are driven out of Georgia, but fear of the collapse of the feudal foundations unites the princes.
 The demoralized Saakadze is defeated.